What is Prostin?

 Prostin Uses:

 Prostin is used to cause abortion during 12-20 weeks of pregnancy.
 It's also used to help vaginally extract any residual substance in the womb after a miscarriage or failed abortion up to 28 weeks of pregnancy.
 The womb contracts and pushes out its contents, including the placenta and the fetus/unborn infant.
-Prostin is a natural substance (prostaglandin) produced by your body is in anticipation of labour.
+Prostin is a natural substance (prostaglandin) produced by your body in anticipation of labor.
 It softens and widens the opening of the womb while increasing contractions.
-It's also used to treat a specific type of womb condition (benign hydatiform mole).
+It's also used to treat a specific type of womb condition (benign hydatidiform mole).
 This drug should not be used for cervical ripening or any other purpose in a pregnancy nearing the end.

 Prostin Side Effects: